cromega08/calcylator/README.md

         pip install PyQt4
         ```

-    For more information, go to the pyperclip website
+    For more information, go to the pyperclip website documentation.

 ## Authors